eCMR: Revolutionising freight documentation for modern logistics

 Serbia

-Since 2008, Serbia has been a part of a pilot eCMR program, together with Germany, the Czech Republic, Romania, and Greece.
+Since 2008, Serbia has been a part of a pilot eCMR programme, together with Germany, the Czech Republic, Romania and Greece.

 Clear cut ROI and accurate shipment status updates for shippers

-According to an independently conducted 2020 automotive survey, the costs of handling a paper-based CMR, including the issuing, distribution, use, signing, filing, Proof of Delivery (PoD) and archiving, were calculated at 20+ minutes, at a cost of €6.23 in labour hours.
-The eCMR timings were calculated at 5.5 minutes and a cost of €1.69, a saving of over €4.50, or 72%.
+According to an independently conducted 2020 automotive survey, the paper-based CMR process, including the issuing, distribution, use, signing, filing, Proof of Delivery (PoD) and archiving, were calculated to take over 20 minutes, at a cost of €6.23 in labour hours.
+The eCMR timings were calculated at 5 minutes, 30 seconds, at a cost of €1.69, a saving of over €4.50, or 72%.

-According to Transporeon’s Transportation Pulse Report 2024, which surveyed 216 participants representing shippers, carriers, and logistics services providers from Indago members and Transporeon’s shipper and carrier community, “Document Generation & Distribution'' is one of the top five biggest opportunities for process automation in transportation management today.
-Since both shippers and carriers/LSPs have chosen this answer equally as often, it’s clear that the desire to proactively digitise transport documents in a scalable, cost-effective way is universal across the industry.
+According to Transporeon’s Transportation Pulse Report 2024, which surveyed 216 participants, from Indago members and Transporeon’s shipper and carrier community, representing shippers, carriers and logistics service providers, ‘Document Generation & Distribution’ is one of the top five biggest opportunities for process automation in transportation management today.
+Since both shippers and carriers have chosen this answer equally as often, it’s clear that the desire to proactively digitise transport documents in a scalable, cost-effective way is universal across the industry.

-Shipper respondents selected “Shipment Delivery/Status Notification” as the second biggest opportunity for process automation in transportation management today.
+Shipper respondents selected ‘Shipment Delivery/Status Notification’ as the second biggest opportunity for process automation in transportation management today.
 Transporeon’s Digital Transport Documents module allows all parties involved to easily connect and have a clear overview of their shipment’s latest status, and see any discrepancies or areas of potential delay.
-Real-time insights and collaboration have always been important, but the growing complexity of operations and the ever-accelerating pace of business have made digitisation of transport documents a real necessity.
+Real-time insights and collaboration have always been important, but the growing complexity of operations and the ever-accelerating pace of business have made the digitisation of transport documents a real necessity.

 10 Questions on eCMR and Digital Transport documents answered